msmmlab/barbooks/README.md

 - More powerfull search engine
 - Improved UX while searching (reseting filters / remembering choices)
 - Lazy loading of images
-- Improvement of API requests (pagination)
+- Improvement of API requests performance
-- Screenshots layouts in game details
+- Improved screenshots layout in game details
-- Mobile First design
+- Mobile first design
 - Proper shortening of long games titles
+- Adjusting color scheme across all pages
+- Improved components structure and code cleaning (DRY)
+- Adding more automated tests

-## Ideas for the next iteration
+## Ideas for the next iterations

-- user might be able to download selected game
+- User might be able to directed to a download page / platform of the selected game
-- adding YouTube gameplays
+- Adding YouTube gameplays / introductions / first impressions
-- adding game reviews / ratings
+- Adding game reviews / ratings
+- Adding game refferals ("You might be also interested in following games")

 ### `npm start`